 A major police operation in 2021, codenamed ‘Operation La Vallette’, uncovered how mob operators smuggled some 430kg of cannabis and cocaine from Puglia to Malta.
 With the help of their local contact, a man named John Spiteri, the drugs were hidden inside a fruit and vegetable shop in Attard.

-Online gambling and sports betting are proving to be increasingly fertile ground for the mafia in Malta.
+Online gambling and sports betting are also proving to be increasingly fertile ground for the mafia in Malta.
 In 2021, Catania police found that several Maltese companies were being used by the Santapaola-Ercolano clan to evade some €30m in taxes from online bets.

 Why Malta?